India declares one-day national mourning on demise of UAE President | Politics

 ''The government of India has declared one-day national mourning tomorrow, May 14, as a mark of respect to Sheikh Khalifa bin Zayed Al Nahyan, the President of the UAE and Ruler of Abu Dhabi who passed away today,'' the Ministry of External Affairs said.
 It said the national flag will be flown at half-mast on Saturday throughout India on all buildings where it is flown regularly and there will be no official entertainment on the day.

-President Ram Nath Kovind and Prime Minister Narendra Modi expressed condolences at the demise of Sheikh Khalifa.
+In their messages, President Ram Nath Kovind and Prime Minister Modi expressed condolences at the demise of Sheikh Khalifa, the MEA said.

 External Affairs Minister S Jaishankar said Sheikh Khalifa laid the foundation for the India-UAE relationship.